-Note: We note that both Python and Ruby have crossed their respective Rubicons by making the non-backward compatible language jump (Python 2 to Python 3, Ruby 1.8.x to 1.9.x).
-We further note that in Python's case the change was made in 2008 and legacy python 2 code will be around, in our opinion, for decades.
+Note: We note that both Python and Ruby have crossed their respective Rubicons (no pun intended) by making the non-backward compatible language jump (Python 2 to Python 3, Ruby 1.8.x to 1.9 +).
+We further note that in Python's case the change was made in 2008 and legacy python 2 code will be around, in our opinion, for decades (originally forcast as a couple of years - max).
 Ruby has less of an established code base so may pull off the transition more quickly.
 Maybe.
 Many, many years ago we worked with a guy who coined the term stiffware which loosly meant that the software/firmware/library was written by someone who had either left the company, moved onto new things or had otherwise (to paraphrase Dylan Thomas) gone gently into the good night.
 Stiffware is the enemy of language purists, however right they may be.
 But what do we know.

 |PHP stuff||Plenty of resources out there for PHP folks - but these are our notes and code for our PHP Mail functions with SPAM injection checks for 'mail us' and 'mail this page' pages, an SQLite3 database for tracking and preventing spam injection to our mail services, a PHP web based MySQL database and table viewer, PHP and SSIs, and a web kit that we use to maintain our web site and was an early exercise in class programming with PHP.|